cloudpecan/druid-playground/README.md

 ```
 - Installing Ansible with Azure Python libraries

-The vault is leveraged to decrypt the encrypted variables stored unedr **vars/imply/general_vars.yml**.
-Replace the encrypted and plain text variables with your own by using ansible-vault.
+The vault is leveraged to decrypt the encrypted variables stored under **vars/imply/general_vars.yml**.
+Replace the encrypted variables using ansible-vault and the plain text variables where appropriate with your own.

 ### License key

 The imply license key can be found under **vars/imply/imply_license_key.yml**.
+Get your licence from Imply and paste the key content to the 'content' yaml key below.
+Maintain the yaml file structure, the playbook expects the layout below.
 The content is an encrypted format of a licence key following the format below:

 ```
 license_key: